alqubo/AutObfuscator/README.md

 ## AutObfuscator

-Automatic obfuscate all js files
+Automatic obfuscate all js files on folders and subfolders

 ### how to use
   `npm start [dir]`